runzhuoli/runzhuoli.github.io/_posts/2018-08-07-merge-policies-in-solr.md

 tags: Algorithm Solr
 ---

 I happened to get an chance to optimize the Solr configuration of [Home Depot Canada](https://www.homedepot.ca){:target="_blank"}.
 My mainly improvement is focused on the segments merge policies.
 However there are limited resources on-line, I spent some time looking into the source code of [LogMergePolicy](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/index/LogByteSizeMergePolicy.java){:target="_blank"} and [TieredMergePolicy](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/index/TieredMergePolicy.java){:target="_blank"}.
-I am going to share how does these two mostly used Solr merge polices work and my findings with you.
+I am going to share how does these two mostly used Solr merge polices work and my findings.

 <!--more-->
 In these two algorithms, both would not merge segment which is being merged (By default, using ConcurrentMergeScheduler, Solr executes each merge in a separate thread).